 The Ideal Location for Solar Panels

-Although, where in the world a solar installation is done plays a part in how much sunlight solar panels will receive.
-There are many places with less sun and a thriving solar industry.
+Although the geographical area of a solar installation plays a part in how much sunlight solar panels receive, many locations around the world receive less sun but still thrive in the solar industry.

-The truth of the matter is that peak sun hours only account for a fraction of the time solar arrays actually capture sunlight.
-Although these hours yield the most energy they are not the only hours that the sun is out.
+Peak sun hours only account for a fraction of the time solar arrays capture sunlight.
+Although these hours yield the most solar energy, they do not account for all the light the sun provides.

 Effect of Tilt Angle on Solar Panel Output